9th8/up-to-date-real-world-haskell/13-data-structures.md

 ## Extended example: Numeric Types

-We\'ve told you how powerful and expressive Haskell\'s type system is.
+We've told you how powerful and expressive Haskell's type system is.
-We\'ve shown you a lot of ways to use that power.
-Here\'s a chance to really see that in action.
+We've shown you a lot of ways to use that power.
+Here's a chance to really see that in action.

-Back in [the section called \"Numeric Types\"](6-using-typeclasses.org::*Numeric Types) type classes that come with Haskell.
-Let\'s see what we can do by defining new types and utilizing the numeric type classes to integrate them with basic mathematics in Haskell.
+Back in [the section called "Numeric Types"](6-using-typeclasses.org::*Numeric Types) type classes that come with Haskell.
+Let's see what we can do by defining new types and utilizing the numeric type classes to integrate them with basic mathematics in Haskell.

-Let\'s start by thinking through what we\'d like to see out of `ghci` when we interact with our new types.
+Let's start by thinking through what we'd like to see out of `ghci` when we interact with our new types.
 To start with, it might be nice to render numeric expressions as strings, making sure to indicate proper precedence.
 Perhaps we could create a function called `prettyShow` to do that.
-We\'ll show you how to write it in a bit, but first we\'ll look at how we might use it.
+We'll show you how to write it in a bit, but first we'll look at how we might use it.

 ``` screen